GERMAN SHEPHERD DOG CLUB OF SAN DIEGO COUNTY

 Meet the Breed

-The German Shepherd Dog originated in 1899 in Karlsruhe, Germany, due to the efforts of Capt.
-Max von Stephanitz and others.
-Derived from the old breeds of herding and farm dogs, the first German Shepherd Dog exhibited in America was in 1907.
-The fame associated with Rin-Tin-Tin and Strongheart, two members of the breed whose movies played on variations of the boy and his dog theme, shot the popularity of the breed sky high.
-Energetic and fun-loving, the breed is very fond of children once a relationship is established.
-He is a loyal family pet and a good guard dog, the ideal choice for many families.
-He requires regular exercise and grooming.
+Originating in 1899 in Karlsruhe, Germany, thanks to the efforts of Capt.
+Max von Stephanitz and others, the German Shepherd Dog was first exhibited in America in 1907.
+The breed’s popularity surged with the fame of Rin-Tin-Tin and Strongheart, two iconic German Shepherds featured in movies that celebrated the boy-and-his-dog theme.
+Energetic and fun-loving, the breed forms strong bonds with children once a relationship is established.
+As a loyal family pet and effective guard dog, it is an ideal choice for many families, requiring regular exercise and grooming.

 The Breed Standard